Skip to main content

 Preston National Park

-We recognise and acknowledge Kaniyang and Wilman people as the traditional owners of Preston National Park.
+We recognise and acknowledge Kaniyang and Wiilman people as the Traditional Owners of Preston National Park.

 Preston National Park is split into two areas of about 6000 hectares each, protecting areas of Old Growth Jarrah forest east of Donnybrook and south of Collie.